petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 Basically, think of the project as one unit instead of bunch of decoupled sub-projects.

-We can build and deliver all project artifacts with each iteration.
+Similar to how software teams work, we can build and deliver all project artifacts with each iteration.
-Note that in this case "deliver" could mean to our internal team if we haven't yet submitted.
+Note that in this case "deliver" could mean to our internal team if we haven't yet submitted to a journal.
 Similarly,
-software teams may deliver changes that aren't released to all users publicly.
+software teams may deliver changes that aren't released to all users publicly until they are deemed ready.
 By using automation we can ensure our project remains continuously reproducible.

-What are some examples of behaviors that might be hurting research project iteration cycle time, and how might we leverage automation to speed them up?
+What are some examples of behaviors that might be hurting research project iteration cycle time and reproducibility, and how might we leverage automation to help?
 Here are a few I can think of:

 | Problem | Bad solution ❌ | Better solution ✅ |